Skip to main contentSkip to footer

 University of Sussex

-For University of Sussex researchers who are submitting a grant application, please attach the completed School Grant Application Proforma.
+For University of Sussex researchers who are submitting a grant application, please ensure to register them on Worktribe – click here for further information.

 University of Brighton

-For University of Brighton all applications for external research and knowledge exchange activities including response to tenders, outline or stage 1 proposals, and collaborative grants where the University is not the lead partner, are required to follow the University of Brighton bid submission process.
+University of Brighton staff are required to follow the University of Brighton Bid Development and Authorisation Process for all external research and knowledge exchange activities including response to tenders, outline or stage 1 proposals, and collaborative grants.